Best Cheap Health Insurance in Illinois (2026)

 Catastrophic health insurance plans are the cheapest options in IL, but they offer the lowest level of coverage.
 Having a Catastrophic plan is better than not having health insurance, but it's not a good option for most people.

-Cheap or free health insurance in Illinois if you have a low income
+Affordable or free health insurance plans in Illinois if you have a low income

-If you can't afford a traditional health insurance plan, you have a few options to get low-cost medical insurance in Illinois.
+If you can't afford a traditional medical insurance plan, you have a few options to get low-cost medical insurance in Illinois.

 Medicaid in Illinois

 If you have a low income, Illinois Medicaid could be a good health insurance option.
-To qualify for Medicaid in Illinois, you typically have to make less than around $21,000 as a single person or about $44,000 as a family of four.
+To qualify for Medicaid in Illinois, you typically have to make less than around $22,000 as an individual or about $44,000 as a family of four.

 Illinois has several Medicaid programs.